rangle/angular-ssr/README.md

 http-server .
 ```

 Then when you load the application by hitting `http://localhost:8080`, you should see the pre-rendered document in the initial HTTP response (for each route in your application).
+To see what the prerendered document looks like, open Chrome Developer Tools and click the `Disable JavaScript` option.
+This way you can see the server-rendered document and prevent the client app from booting.

 An example application like the one I have just described is available in the [`examples/cli`](https://github.com/clbond/angular-ssr/tree/master/examples/cli) directory.
 It also uses `@angular/material` to prove that Material works with `angular-ssr`.